-Identity collectors - Gather contacts associated with a visitor
+Identity collectors - Gather objects associated with a visitor

 You can read more about GDPR compliance in the Xperience by Kentico Documentation.